khushiagr0612/Frontend-Dev/README.md

 - Filters and Responsive Design
 - Media Queries
 - Making layouts adaptable for different screen sizes
 - Responsive Design Cheat Sheet

+*🧩 Task:*
+- Design a responsive card UI with a title, image, and text, including a hover transition effect to enhance interactivity and better understand responsiveness.

 ---# Frontend-Dev